-Throughout the entire grant period, ACL expects the Project Director will be a demonstrated expert in adult maltreatment prevention and intervention and/or Adult Protective Services administration, and have substantial knowledge about and involvement in all aspects of the project.
+Throughout the entire grant period, ACL expects the Project Director will be a demonstrated expert in the guardianship system in applicant's state, and have substantial knowledge about and involvement in all aspects of the project.
 In addition, ACL expects the applicant organization and the project director to be meaningfully and substantively involved in the project.
 Finally, this funding opportunity should not serve as a "conduit" or "pass through" for funding.